DEV Community

 Enter fullscreen mode Exit fullscreen mode

 I've omitted the VACUUM step (-Iv) from the initialization phases, as YugabyteDB doesn't necessitate VACUUM operations.
 You are welcome to retain it, but be aware that it will result in a WARNING: VACUUM will be ignored.
-In YugabyteDB, the storage mechanism utilizes the cluster Hybrid Logical Clock for sequencing the transactions as well as table rows and index entries.
+In YugabyteDB, the storage mechanism utilizes the cluster Hybrid Logical Clock for sequencing transactions and operations on table rows, and index entries.
 While this might appear intricate, it simplifies various aspects: there's no requirement to fine-tune autovacuum, no occurrence of bloat, and no concerns regarding xid wraparound.

 Image description

 Indeed, Heap Only Tuple (HOT) updates are unnecessary in this context.
-The tables are stored within their Primary Key LSM-Tree, which allows to solely write the new column values without necessitating the duplication of the entire row.
+The tables are stored within their Primary Key LSM-Tree, which allows for solely writing the new column values without duplicating the entire row.
 This design reduces bloat and obviates the need for HOT updates.

-Nothing else to do.
-The tables and indexes are already efficiently distributed to "Tablets" and are replicated using the Raft consensus algorithm, ensuring data consistency across "Leader" and their "Peers".
+There is nothing else to do.
+The tables and indexes are already efficiently distributed to "Tablets" and replicated using the Raft consensus algorithm, ensuring data consistency across "Leaders" and their "Peers."

 Image description